Skip to content

 Surfaces (2D Analysis)

-Surfaces define two-dimensional parameter sweeps for 3D visualization in explorer.py and compare_surface.py:
+Surfaces define parameter sweeps for 3D visualization:

 {